uber-go/gopatch/README.md

   import formatting for imports that were not part of the patch changes.
     ```shell
     $ gopatch --skip-import-processing -p foo.patch -p bar.patch path/to/my/project
     ```

+- `--skip-generated`

+  Flag to turn on skip-generated code mode.
+Provide this flag to skip running the tool on generated code.
+A file is considered containing generated code if it has `@generated` or `^// Code generated .* DO NOT EDIT\.$` in the comment header.
+    ```shell
+    $ gopatch --skip-generated -p foo.patch -p bar.patch path/to/my/project
+    ```

 # Patches